magento/devdocs/guides/v1.0/frontend-dev-guide/themes/theme-inherit.md

 Static view files are styles, JavaScript, images, and fonts (according to Magento classification).<!--ADDLINK-->
 To customize static view files defined in the parent theme, module view, or library files, you can override them by adding a file with the same name in the relevant location according to the fallback schemes described further.

-The particular folders, where the system searches in the course of the fallback, depend on whether module context is known for file.
+The particular directories, where the system searches in the course of the fallback, depend on whether module context is known for file.
 Following are the descriptions of both options.

 a.
 If module context is not defined for a file: